aaronaubs/odin-recipes/README.md

 This is my practice recipe website to become more familiar with html web design.
-This has been an excitin project, and I'm truly excited to keep learning and improving my web design in the near future!
+This has been an exciting project, and I'm truly excited to keep learning and improving my web design in the near future!